dtolnay/paste/README.md

 paste = "0.1"
 ```

-This approach works with any stable or nightly Rust compiler 1.30+.
+This approach works with any Rust compiler 1.45+.

 <br>